PelionIoT/konekuta/README.md

 Konekuta handles this by:

 * Loading the total state of all your devices only once, on app startup.
-* Properly handling registrations / de-registrations and notifications from mbed Device Connector.
+* Properly handling registrations / de-registrations and notifications from mbed Cloud.
 * A persistent web socket that syncs state between all connected clients, which will also correct state whenever a client re-connects.
 * Standardized way of handling updates, including callbacks whenever updates fail, so you can show proper feedback to the user.

 The framework is not flexible.
 It makes a bunch of assumptions on your environment and usage which might not fit you.
 This is by design.
-If your usecase does not fit Konekuta, use the [mbed Connector node.js library](https://github.com/ARMmbed/mbed-connector-api-node) instead.
+If your usecase does not fit Konekuta, use the [mbed Cloud JavaScript SDK](https://github.com/ARMmbed/mbed-cloud-sdk-javascript) instead.

 Looking for an example app built on top of Konekuta?
 See [ARMmbed/connected-lights](https://github.com/ARMmbed/connected-lights/tree/master/webapp).